JustinBeaudry/stencils/README.md

 ### Editing templates

 Since templates are just text files any text editor can edit them.<br/>
-For convenience you can open the files via `stpl open templateName`<br/> Or specify an application with `stpl open -a WebStorm templateName`
+For convenience you can open the files via `stl open templateName`<br/> Or specify an application with `stl open -a WebStorm templateName`

 ### Creating project files from templates

-Once there are templates available to use run `stpl use templateName`
+Once there are templates available to use run `stl use templateName`

 ```bash
   stpl use service
 ```

-The command above will create a file based on the template at `.templates/service.ext`.<br/>

 ## Roadmap